Common Water Tank Types and Liners

 It starts with an inspection, including testing the tank.
 A skilled inspector knows how to do a thorough examination, checking for anything that might affect its integrity.

 If problems show up during the inspection, smart managers know how to perform tank lining repairs quickly and so that they will last just as long as the water tank will.
 The cost is far less and it adds years to the functional life of the water tank.
 Tank liner repairs, as well as surface and pipe fixes, prevents major damage and replacement costs.

 The choice is clear: have your water tank inspected regularly.
 You’ll save money and frustration, and your water tank will last years, even decades, longer.

-Water Tank Liners and Repairs Serving California and Nevada
+Water Tank Liners and Repairs Serving the San Francisco Bay Area

 Picon is a manufacturer and service provider of industrial fiber reinforced plastic (FRP or fiberglass) and anti-corrosion products, tank repairs, custom fabrication, and industrial sand blasting.
 If you require repairs or fabrication of water tanks call our office at 510-232-0065 or contact us online for more information.